GonzaloGarciaContreras/P1-Robintrack/README.md

 ## 1. Determine any potential correlacion between the number of Robinhood inverstors and prices considering different industries: 4 stocks comparation ABB, TSLA, AMD, RIOT

 ### ABB
-Business --> Headqutered in Switzerland, ABB Ltd. supplies products for electricity grids; energy efficient, engineering, robotics
+* Business: Headquatered in Switzerland, ABB Ltd. supplies products for electricity grids; energy efficient, engineering, robotics
-Robinhood Investors --> Within 2020 the number investors multiplied by a two factor, still only relatively significant (from 2ku to 4ku)
+* Robinhood Investors: Within 2020 the number investors multiplied by a two factor, still only relatively significant (from 2ku to 4ku)
-Price --> Very stable ($24 .. $26), impact in Mar/Apr but recovered, the pandemic didn't impact ABB Correlation --> We do not see any correlation between number investors and price Fundamental analysis --> Consistent balance sheet compared with stock value
+* Price --> Very stable ($24 .. $26), impact in Mar/Apr but recovered, the pandemic didn't impact ABB
+* Correlation --> We do not see any correlation between number investors and price
+* Fundamental analysis --> Consistent balance sheet compared with stock value

 ### TSLA
 The case of TSLA is very different